-- What are some tips for buying my first telescope?
+- Tips for buying my first telescope.

-Discover our guide to buying telescopes below and have fun exploring the (hopefully clear) night skies!
+Take your time to read our guide to buying telescopes below and have fun exploring the (hopefully clear) night skies!

 Telescope Buying Guide for Beginners: An Introduction

-Before we get into our How to Buy a Telescope Buying Guide, we need to go through the basics of a telescope purchase and a few details about this optical instrument that you might not know.
 We all know, of course, what a telescope is, but it’s almost impossible to know how the experience will be if you have not used one before or searched for information online.